The Ultimate Guide TO Hosting A same-sex Wedding

 Two brides at BLACK FOREST opted for muted colors & traditional attire

 Before you say 'I do,' there are a few details worth reviewing with your partner ahead of your wedding.
 From post-party planning to wedding traditions, here are seven considerations that we advise every couple to discuss as they begin wedding planning.

 - Choosing Your Attire: Some couples opt to match their partner on their wedding day, while other couples opt for wedding attire that is unique to their own personal style.
 Before selecting your outfit for the big day, talk to your significant other about styles, themes, and how you want your wedding photos to turn out.

 - Selecting the Wedding Party: Do you plan on having separate wedding parties, or one large group?
 Many couples opt for a maid of honor or best man to accompany each partner during the wedding ceremony.

 - One Aisle or Two: Heterosexual weddings usually feature a bride being escorted down the aisle by her father or another influential person in her life.
 For an LGBTQ wedding, you can choose to keep the single-aisle tradition or opt for two aisles–where both partners walk down the aisle at the same time to commence the wedding ceremony.

 - What Traditions to Keep: You may choose to ditch the bouquet/garter belt toss, but keep the first dance and cake cutting traditions.
-For every couple there are always traditions they love and ones that make them feel bleh.
+For every couple, there are always traditions they love and ones that make them feel blah.
 Talk about which moments feel meaningful and skip anything that won't give you joy!